Sky Garden Help Center

 Bars & Restaurants

 Yes, children are allowed into Sky Garden’s restaurants when accompanied by an adult (18+).
 Children under 16 are not able to enter Sky Garden after 6pm weekdays and 9pm weekends.
 One adult may bring a maximum of 3 children with them and we reserve the right to deny entry if these limits are exceeded.
 If you are dining in Darwin Brasserie or Fenchurch Restaurant, parties with guests under 16 will have to make their way directly to the restaurant.
-Please note that children at the age of 16-17 will need to be accompanied by an adult 18+ years old.
+Please note that children at the age of 16-17 will need to be accompanied by a parent/guardian 18+ years old.
 Please note that an ID card/Passport may be required upon arrival.

 Does the Sky Garden have restaurants?